Satellite image suggests North Korea has restarted Yongbyon nuclear reactor - U.S. group

 Recently, however, Pyongyang has been on what analysts describe as one of its periodic charm offensives, agreeing with Seoul on Wednesday to re-open a shuttered industrial park on a trial basis.
 The Kaesong industrial zone lies inside North Korea and was closed when Pyongyang pulled its 53,000 workers out in April amid rising tensions.

+The Johns Hopkins report was released as U.S. Special Representative for North Korea Policy Glyn Davies was on the Tokyo leg of a September 8-13 tour of South Korea, China and Japan for consultations on policy toward Pyongyang.

-(Reporting by Paul Eckert, Arshad Mohammed and Frederick Dahl in VIENNA; Additional reporting by Ben Blanchard in BEIJING, Kiyoshi Takenaka in TOKYO; Editing by Cynthia Osterman and Robert Birsel)
+(Reporting by Paul Eckert, Arshad Mohammed and Frederick Dahl in VIENNA; Editing by Cynthia Osterman)